 Featuring the widest range of unique activities, the Ultimate Alaska Adventure is the perfect blend of backcountry exploring and cozy accommodations in wild Alaska!
-Activities includes sea kayaking, canoeing and hiking in Kenai Fjords National Park; a helicopter landing on glacial snowpack for a real Alaskan dogsled ride; rafting the turquoise class II+ waters of the Kenai River; exploring the beautiful backcountry of Chugach National Forest by horseback; and more!
+Authentically Alaskan activities include a helicopter landing on glacial snowpack for a real Alaskan dogsled ride; a once-in-a-lifetime glacier hiking adventure to safely explore couloirs and other geographical features; a sea kayaking experience deep inside Kenai Fjords National Park; and more!

 This adventure begins with a journey along Turnagain Arm to the small mountain town of Girdwood for a helicopter excursion and dog sledding.
-From there, travel to Kenai Riverside Lodge for a two night stay.
-On day 3, gear up for a scenic raft trip on the Kenai River to our boat-in only forest retreat, Kenai Backcountry Lodge.
-Spend days 4 and 5 exploring Kenai National Wildlife Refuge by boat and trail.
-On day 6, head down to the picturesque seacoast town of Seward and board our private vessel to Kenai Fjords Glacier Lodge for a two-night stay in Kenai Fjords National Park.
+On day 2, gear up for a scenic raft trip on the Kenai River to our boat-in only forest retreat, Kenai Backcountry Lodge.
+Spend days 3 and 4 exploring Kenai National Wildlife Refuge by boat and trail.
+Day 5 introduces us to Alaska’s stunning glaciers on a very special glacier hike adventure!
+On day 6, board our private vessel to Kenai Fjords Glacier Lodge for a two-night stay in Kenai Fjords National Park.
 Kayak, canoe, beachcomb or relax this morning before returning to Seward on day 8.
 Then board the historic Alaska Railroad for your return trip to Anchorage.

 Arrive in Alaska at least the day before your trip begins and plan to overnight in Anchorage.